 - Keyword Everywhere

-Keyword Everywhere is the most popular keyword research extension.
+Keyword Everywhere is the most popular youtube keyword tool available as a Chrome extension.
 Simply install the extension, log in to your KW account, and start searching.

 Every time you search for something on YouTube, the extension will show you the ranking difficulty for the keyword, search volume, top-ranking YouTube channels, and a list of related keywords on the right side, among other things.